 Bryan Eisenberg wrote something years ago that stuck with me.
 ‘Don’t sell, help people to buy’.

-It’s the mantra of the savvy marketer.
+It’s the marketing mantra of the brand less ordinary.

 We don’t like being sold to.
 Especially when it’s not a simple case of ‘yes’ or ‘no’.
 We’re in a buying process.